cip-core-mirrors/semtag/README.md

 Nebula Release is for releasing and publishing components and tries to automate the whole process from tagging to publishing.
 The goal of the `semtag` script is to only tag release versions, leaving the release process up to the developer.

-Plus, the `semtag` sctipt doesn't depend on the build system (so no need to use Gradle), so it can be used in any project.
+Plus, the `semtag` script doesn't depend on the build system (so no need to use Gradle), so it can be used in any project.

 ## Usage